 The role of independent members of the new scheme management governance bodies

-Ensuring that the SCT and SDD Schemes continue to meet market needs requires identifying those elements and features catering to the vast majority of stakeholders across - today - 34 SEPA countries.
+Ensuring that the and SDD Schemes continue to meet market needs requires identifying those elements and features catering to the vast majority of stakeholders across - today - 34 countries.

 - Scheme Management Board: the vacancies are for the three seats available to independent members (including the Chair of the Scheme Management Board).